wsder31/mechanical_scraper/README.md

     'User-Agent': 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/111.0.0.0 Safari/537.36 Edg/111.0.1661.54'
 }

-# If a value of True is entered in the second argument, a browser will automatically pop up for the response.
+# If a value of True is entered in the second argument, a browser will automatically pop up about the http response.
 Then, you can easily copy css selectors via developer's tool.
 response = ms.get(url, True, headers=headers)

 response.raise_for_status()